-You’ve been eating popcorn your whole life, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.
+You’ve spent your whole life eating popcorn, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.

 But did you know there are different types of kernels you can use to make popcorn?

-It's interesting because the kernels you pick can actually affect the taste and texture of your popcorn.
+It's cool because the kernels you pick can actually affect the taste and texture of your popcorn.

 In this post, we’re going to go over the things that make the different types of popcorn unique.
 We’ll talk about the contrast in taste, price, and even nutritional value.